 In addition to controlling the valves, the ECU can also govern the turbochargers that are increasingly a feature on modern internal combustion engines.
 And the ECU can talk to the transmission control units which oversee automatic gearboxes while working with traction control systems too.

 Increasingly, the ECU looks after the cruise control and other self-driving functions.
 And of course, it keeps its beady electronic eye on features such as Electronic Stability Control and various safety systems.
 And last but definitely not least, it looks after security such as how a car talks to its key.

 It might not look that impressive but the ECU has a lot of power

 What are the problems with this?

 Fortunately, the ECU itself is pretty reliable unless someone who doesn’t know what they’re doing tinkers with it.
 We say fortunately because an ECU is an expensive piece of kit, usually costing between £1000 and £2000 to replace.
 However, the sensors that supply it with its information are less reliable.
+Thankfully, they cost a lot less to replace too.
 This is because some operate in fairly extreme conditions and they are frequently attached by wires than can be exposed to damage.